brunoafabricio/Course_Flutter_2020/#5_App_SearchGifs/searchgif/README.md

 ## 🧠 what I learned in this class:
-- How get date from api
+- How get date from api ;
+- Share is flutter plugin for sharing content via the platform share UI, using the ACTION_SEND intent on Android and UIActivityViewController on IOS;